Klausdk1999/Klausdk1999/README.md

 My name is **Klaus Dieter Kupper**.
 I'm a **Control and Automation engineering** student at the Federal University of Santa Catarina, also engaged in a **FullStack Development** Bootcamp at Driven Education.

-- 🌱 I’m currently learning web development on Driven, and at the university I'm learning Operating System Concepts and system integration via SQL and virtual machines.
+- 🌱 I’m currently learning web development on Driven, and at the university I'm learning Operating System Concepts, system integration via SQL and virtual machines.
 - ⚡ I have experience working as a **prototype developer** (coding and assemblying), in microprocessors projects using Esp8266 and Arduino, also as a **junior entrepreneur at Integre Júnior, selling and developing websites and systems**.
 In both those experiences besides improving my coding skills I was able to improve a lot of my team work and communication skills, also got familiarized with many management techniques and production softwares, as **SCRUM, Trello, Rock, Slack, Ploomes, Canva and Wordpress**.
 - 📫 How to reach me: klausdk1999@gmail.com